 The Eustachian tubes are responsible for keeping an excess of fluid from building up in the ears.
-It is this fluid that can result in vertigo.
+It is this fluid that can result in a spinning sensation.
 Unfortunately, if anything throws off the function of these tubes, the ears have no proper way to drain.
 An upper cervical misalignment can be the underlying factor.

 It makes sense then that when those who suffer head or neck trauma before the onset of vertigo are cared for with upper cervical adjustments, the results are often astounding.
 For example, in one study involving 60 vertigo patients, 80% saw the end of vertigo symptoms within 6 months, and the other 20% all saw a significant reduction in severity.

-If you suffer from vertigo, especially if you have a head or neck injury in your history, seek a consultation with an upper cervical chiropractor.
+If you suffer from a false sense of spinning, especially if you have a head or neck injury in your history, seek a consultation with an upper cervical chiropractor.